If it takes a village to raise a child, it takes a village to abuse one.

 This week my son showed me something distinctly different.

 An elder dumped on him–wrote hurtful things–and he owned what needed owning; and then, he put up his hand.
-He said: “No.”
+“No.”

 He knew where he ended and she began.